Communities and Partnership

 Since these early beginnings Nā Kālai Waʻa has further expanded its partnerships to include many other community organizations including: Nā Pua Noʻeau, Kamehameha Schools, the YMCA of Waimea, Friends of Kohala Preservation, Polynesia Voyaging Society, ʻOhana Waʻa, Hawaii Community College, the Kohala Center

-***If you are interested in partnering with Nā Kālai Waʻa, please contact us via our contact page***
+***If you are interested in partnering with Nā Kālai Waʻa, please contact us via email or call our office***

 Ke Kaiāulu - the Community We Serve

 Makaliʻi was built to provide our community with a canoe that could be easily accessed for educational purposes as well

 as community development.
 Nā Kālai Waʻa firmly holds to these ideologies and strives to maintain our relationships and commitments to the following communities i ola kākou a pau

 (so that we all may continue to thrive).

 • Moku o Keawe, Hawaii Island – the community which supports and sustains NKW and Makali’i on a daily basis.

 • Hawaii nei, the Hawaiian Island Chain - linking our voyaging canoe communities via the channels between our islands, the traditional seaways upon which our ancestors

 voyaged daily providing trade and cultural continuance.

 • Moananuiākea, the greater Pacific Ocean - community of Pacific Islanders and native peoples linked to us through our common ancestries and cultures of voyaging and canoes.